kirtan03/Ride_Chain/Readme.md

 ### Matching Algorithm

 * The user can add a source and a destination point, which can be selected both by clicking on the map as well as selecting from the drop down menu.
-The map displays the shortest path using the Dijkstra's algorithm in the backend.
+The map displays the shortest path using the distance formula in the backend.

 #### Extra features
 * The user can also add multiple intermediate stoppages between the source and destination, and customize the course of shortest path.